-Substitution in Lua Patterns
+Substitution with Lua Patterns

 Lua supports substitution, which allows matched strings to be replaced with some replacement text.
 For example, going back to our phone number example suppose we want to redact phone numbers out of a block of text: